payolapayments/payola/README.md

 Each sellable model requires three attributes:

-* `price`, (attribute) an amount in USD cents
+* `price`, (attribute) an amount in the format that Stripe expects.
+For USD this is cents.
 * `permalink`, (attribute) a human-readable slug that is exposed in the URL
 * `name`, (attribute) a human-readable name exposed on product pages

+There are also two optional methods you can implement on your sellable:

-You can implement the method `redirect_path` to tell Payola where to redirect the buyer's browser after a successful sale.
-By default it will redirect to `/`.
+* `redirect_path` takes the sale as an argument and returns a path.
+The buyer's browser will be redirected to that path after a successful sale.
+* `currency` returns the currency for this product.
+Payola will default to USD.

 When people buy your product, Payola records information in `Payola::Sale` records and will record history if you have the `paper_trail` gem installed. **It is highly recommended to install paper_trail**.